-• Instructors who have used these and similar paragraphs in their classes report that student interest is maintained by the content of the paragraph, thus taking attention away from the grammatical and vocabulary processing that occurs as students complete the items.

-• Systematic review/reentry of particularly troublesome grammatical material is made possible, with relatively little class time spent for the benefits involved.
+- Instructors who have used these and similar paragraphs in their classes report that student interest is maintained by the content of the paragraph, thus taking attention away from the grammatical and vocabulary processing that occurs as students complete the items. - Systematic review/reentry of particularly troublesome grammatical material is made possible, with relatively little class time spent for the benefits involved.
 Topics systematically reentered in this way in the Un poco de todo cloze paragraphs include ser/estar, preterite/imperfect/subjunctive/ indicative, gender and gender agreement, and so on.

-Although "correct" answers are offered for these cloze activities in Appendix 6 of the student text, instructors are encouraged to accept as correct any response that is grammatically and contextually accurate.
+Although "correct" answers are offered for these cloze activities on the Online Learning Center, instructors are encouraged to accept as correct any response that is grammatically and contextually accurate.

-An example of this type of activity is found on page 247 of the student text.
-The two brief paragraphs of Recomendaciones para las vacaciones provide contextual practice with the following grammar topics (review-synthesis topics are marked with an \) as they convey information about Machu-Picchu:
+An example of this type of activity is found on p.
+257 of the student text.
+The two brief paragraphs in Lengua y cultura: Mi abuela dominicana provide contextual practice with the following grammar topics (review-synthesis topics are marked with an \) while conveying information about a Dominican grandmother visiting her family in the United States.

-direct/indirect object pronoun discrimination\ affirmative/negative words\ gender\ saber/conocer\ ser/estar\
+direct/indirect object pronoun ser/estar\ present indicative\ discrimination\ impersonal se gender\ gustar saber/conocer\

-impersonal se

-comparative forms\

-gustar